Nicholas Hilliard: Later career

 His appointment as miniaturist to the Crown included the old sense of a painter of illuminated manuscripts and he was commissioned to decorate important documents, such as the founding charter of Emmanuel College, Cambridge (1584), which has an enthroned Elizabeth within an elaborate framework of Flemish-style Renaissance ornament.
 He also seems to have designed woodcut title-page frames and borders for books, some of which bear his initials.
 As a New Year's day gift in 1584, Hilliard presented Queen Elizabeth with a picture of the story of five wise and foolish virgins.

-He was in high favour with James I as well as with Elizabeth, receiving from the king a special patent of appointment, dated 5 May 1617, granting him a sole licence for royal portraits in engraved form for twelve years; he had already been producing these, although probably usually using the immigrant Renold Elstrack to actually engrave the plates.
+He was in high favour with James I as well as with Elizabeth, receiving from the King a special patent of appointment, dated 5 May 1617, granting him a sole licence for royal portraits in engraved form for twelve years; he had already been producing these, although probably usually using the immigrant Renold Elstrack to actually engrave the plates.
 James's more lavish presentation of portraits had its effect on the quality of the work from the Hilliard workshop.
-When the Earl of Rutland returned from an embassy to Denmark, sixteen members of his party were given chains of gold with the king's picture, and others received just a picture.
+When Roger Manners, 5th Earl of Rutland returned from an embassy to Denmark, sixteen members of his party were given chains of gold with the King's picture, and others received just a picture.

 The esteem of his contemporaries for Hilliard is testified to by John Donne, who in a poem called The Storm (1597) praises the work of this artist.
-He died on 7 January 1619 and was buried in the church of St Martins-in-the-Fields, Westminster, leaving in his will twenty shillings to the poor of the parish, thirty between his two sisters, some goods to his maidservant, and all the rest of his effects to his son, Lawrence Hilliard, his sole executor.
+The exact date of his death is not known, but he was buried on 7 January 1619 in the church of St Martin-in-the-Fields, Westminster.
+In his will, which was made on Christmas Eve 1618, he left twenty shillings to the poor of the parish, thirty between his two sisters, some goods to his maidservant, and all the rest of his effects to his son, Laurence Hilliard, his sole executor.

 By far the largest collection of his work is in the Victoria and Albert Museum, London.
-The National Portrait Gallery and British Museum in London have several others.
+The National Portrait Gallery, London and British Museum have several others.
 The conditions in which miniatures have been kept ensure that many remain in excellent condition, and have avoided the attention of restorers, although fading of pigments, and oxidization of silver paint are common.